Morningstar88/Homeless-Delivery/README.md

 <br/><br/><br/>

-## Latest Version
+# We're Currently Building a Ruby on Rails Version.

+If you want to see how the app could work, please check out the codepen below.

+## Codepen Prototype Using Reddit API

-The latest version is [here](https://codepen.io/Teeke/live/XWXqdLN).
+A trial codepen is [here](https://codepen.io/Teeke/live/XWXqdLN).
 It's not good enough to show to a wide audience.
 I need to fix;

 - The design.
 - How it looks on mobile.

 <br/><br/><br/>